-In the Master's program in International Relations, the following main examination types are used: examination interviews and presentations (oral forms of examination), written examinations and assignments (written forms of examination).
+In the Master's program in International Relations, the following main examination types are used: examination interviews and presentations (oral forms of examination), written examinations, portfolios and assignments (written forms of examination).

-Examination interviews last a minimum of 15 and a maximum of 60 minutes.
+Examination interviews last a minimum of 20 and a maximum of 30 minutes.
 As a rule, they relate to material presented in lectures.
 In examination interviews, students should demonstrate that they can present the examination material appropriately and solve problems appropriately.

 Presentations are independently prepared lectures on a specific subject.
 They include an independent examination of a topic agreed upon with the lecturer, a presentation that is appropriate to the subject matter, the addressee, and the media, as well as adequate linguistic performance in the presentation and discussion.
 Presentations are usually supported by a written handout and suitable visual aids.
 The presentation should be followed by a technical discussion, which the lecturer leads or significantly accompanies.
-The duration of a presentation is 20 to 25 minutes for the presentation part and 15 to 20 minutes for the discussion.
+The duration of a presentation is 15 to 25 minutes for the presentation part and 10 to 20 minutes for the discussion.

-Written examinations last a minimum of 45 and a maximum of 120 minutes.
+Written examinations last 120 minutes.
 They usually relate to material presented in lectures.
 In the written examinations, students should demonstrate that they can present the interrelationships of the module in a limited amount of time and with limited aids and that they can recognize problems using the common methods of the subject and find ways to solve them.
 Multiple-choice examinations are permitted in compliance with Section 18 of the General Examination Regulations.

 Written assignments are written elaborations on a set topic.
 They can be related to a presentation.
 In written assignments, students should prove that they can work on a topic independently.
-The length of a written assignment in a module with a value of 10 ECTS credits is 18 to 22 pages, in a module with 5 ECTS credits twelve to 14 pages.
+The length of a written assignment in a module with a value of 10 ECTS credits is 6500 to 7500 words, in a module with 5 ECTS credits 3600 to 4400 words.
+The term paper has to be handed in within nine or seven weeks respectively.

 Portfolios are collections of coordinated achievements on a defined topic in the form of a workbook.
-Their length is 15 to 25 pages.
+Their length corresponds to a term paper depending on the ECTS points of the module.
+The deadlines also correspond to term papers.